-However, disposable hand gloves have been a very important tool for food workers to ensure food safety.
-But food workers are not legally bound to wear gloves all the time throughout the preparation until the delivery of food.
+However, disposable hand gloves have been an essential tool for food workers to ensure food safety.
+But food workers are not legally bound to wear gloves throughout the preparation until the delivery of food.

 Is it necessary to wear gloves all the food preparation time:

 Now the question arises, do food workers need to wear gloves all the time?
-Would that be sufficient to prevent any sort of contamination?
-To get the answers, we have to take a look at different stages of food preparation, and when the food is more likely to get contaminated.
+Would that be sufficient to prevent any contamination?
+To get the answers, we have to take a look at different food preparation stages, and when the food is more likely to get contaminated.